-Being in the heart of Soho, the College is surrounded by many hotels that all offer a comfortable stay and are within walking distance of the campus.
+Being in the heart of London, at Bedford Square, the College is surrounded by many hotels that all offer a comfortable stay and are within walking distance of the campus.

 56-57 Frith Street

-A one-minute walk from the College, and about £150 a night.
+A five-minutes walk from the College, and about £150 a night.

 17 Moor Street

-About three minutes' walk from the College, and around £100 a night.
+About seven minutes walk from the College, and around £100 a night.

 10 Carlisle Street

-About a four-minute walk from the College, and about £160 a night.
+About a seven-minute walk from the College, and about £160 a night.

 1 Ham Yard

 About an eight-minute walk from the College, and about £80 a night.

 199-206 High Holborn